Our Favorite Food Storage Set!

 Of course, nuts lasts for a shorter period of time if they are not stored properly.
 Opened packages will last for a shorter time, again depending on the variety.
-But remember, nuts, unlike a lot of other proteins, usually have a best by date and not an expiration date.
+But remember that nuts, unlike a lot of other proteins, usually have a best by date and not an expiration date.
 Because of this distinction, you may safely use nuts to compliment your favorite meals even after the best by date has lapsed.
 As a rule, nuts that are purchased in their shell will last for a shorter period of time than those which have been shelled.
 This has a lot to do with the packaging and is true as long as the package is unopened.
 Once the package has been opened, nuts with the shells intact will generally last for a longer period of time than those which were already shelled.

 How to tell if Nuts are bad, rotten or spoiled?

 Although not a perfect test, your nose is usually the most reliable instrument to tell if your nuts have gone bad.
 Rancid nuts smell.
 The best way to describe the odor is that spoiled nuts smell like paint.
 It's a distinct and unpleasant odor.

 There are, of course, certain health risks associated with spoiled foods so always remember to practice food safety and enjoy your foods before their shelf life has expired!

 How to store Nuts to extend their shelf life?

 Nuts are usually best kept in the refrigerator, not necessary but it does extend their shelf life.
 This is especially true of walnuts, pecans and cashews that become rancid quickly in warm environments.
 Nuts should be stored in tightly closed containers to keep out moisture and other contaminants.
 A canning jar with a tight seal lid works great for pecans and walnuts as it provides extra protection from odors leaking into the nuts from other foods stored nearby.